PanicStation.org

 Important note

-This is general information, not engineering or legal advice.
-If you believe collapse, falling debris, fire, or gas leak is possible, keep people away and call emergency services.
+This is general information, not engineering, legal, insurance, medical, or other professional advice.
+If collapse, falling debris, fire, injury, entrapment, or a gas or electrical hazard may be happening now, move away and call emergency services.

 Additional Resources